 - Proliferative retinopathy occurs when new blood vessels begin to grow.
 These vessels are weak and leak blood into the retina, blocking its ability to form images and transmit them to the brain.

 Preventing diabetic vision loss

 Maintaining good eye health is one of the most important things you can do to maintain your quality of life.
 If you have diabetes, the best way to prevent vision loss is by having a regular eye exam every year by an optometrist who is trained in both diagnosing these conditions and managing them.
-At Metro Eye Care, we provide complete diabetic eye care so you can feel confident your eye health needs are being met.
-To learn more or to schedule a regular eye exam with a Metro Eye Care optometrist, call us today at (416) 782-7301 or make an appointment online.
+At 360 Eyecare - Metro, we provide complete diabetic eye care so you can feel confident your eye health needs are being met.
+To learn more or to schedule a regular eye exam with a 360 Eyecare - Metro optometrist, call us today at (416) 782-7301 or make an appointment online.